aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Thu Mar 12 05:41:40 2026
+Last update: Fri Mar 13 05:39:31 2026

 ### Let's play! 🎮